 - All Blaze King products meet stringent EPA 2020 regulations in effect for wood burning appliances in North America.
 Blaze King's top selling King and Princess model woodstoves are listed first and second in North America in terms of efficiency by the EPA.
 Similarly, all of ACR's products meet the environmental standards in effect in the United Kingdom and Europe. - Investments made with respect to EPA 2020 readiness positioned Blaze King to increase its market share.
-According to information published by the EPA, since October 2019, the total number of wood stove manufacturers declined by 45% and the total number of certified wood stove models declined by 66%. - United States government's tax credit program, effective until 2032, is buoying demand as Blaze King products make up 10% of eligible wood stoves.
-Consumers can apply for a tax credit of up to \$2,000 to replace older non-efficient wood stoves and fireplaces. - Recent volatility in the availability and costs of heating alternatives such as natural gas, have also been positive for the demand of wood stoves and fireplaces in North America, the United Kingdom and Europe. - Accessible price points that ACR distributes its products at have also driven demand given the inflationary pressures impacting the United Kingdom and Europe.
+According to information published by the EPA, since October 2019, the total number of wood stove manufacturers declined by 45% and the total number of certified fireboxes declined by 66%. - United States government's tax credit program, effective until 2032, is buoying demand as Blaze King products make up 10% of eligible wood stoves.
+Consumers can apply for a tax credit of up to \$2,000 to replace older non-efficient wood stoves and fireplaces.

-- Based on its current strong backlog, Blaze King management is focused on increasing production capacity to continue to satisfy demand and to capitalize on future market expansion opportunities.
+- Recent volatility in the availability and costs of heating alternatives such as natural gas, have also been positive for the demand of wood stoves and fireplaces in North America, the United Kingdom and Europe. - Accessible price points that ACR distributes its products at have also driven demand given the inflationary pressures impacting the United Kingdom and Europe.
+However, ACR has witnessed a slower start to its seasonal ramp up into Q4 2023 than last year. - Based on its current strong backlog, Blaze King management is focused on increasing production capacity to continue to satisfy demand and to capitalize on future market expansion opportunities.
 Investments in growth capital were made in 2021, 2022 and 2023 with additional investments underway and planned in the coming months.
 In addition, third party manufacturers (including Northside) are beginning to be utilized to increase production. - Blaze King and ACR are in the early stages of leveraging synergies between the two businesses which could include the introduction of Blaze King products into Europe and the introduction of ACR products into North America, supported by the extensive dealer networks both businesses have in their respective markets.